Bay State Park Frequently Asked Questions

 According to Spectrum Gaming Group, “Where both retail and digital wagering are allowed, digital wagering is the overwhelming choice for bettors.”

 To be clear: Wagering will only occur on site in temporary kiosks during festival race days.
 There is no expanded gaming on site.
 This is not a casino.
-There will be no sports wagering.
+There will be no sports wagering on site.

 How do we know you won’t sell this to someone else?